sjswartz7/test_ehri_francearchives/README.md

 - URL sets for specific regional archives, obtained via the OAI-PMH endpoint

 - SPARQL query previously used on the FranceArchives site.
-Evolving/streamlining: these will be improved over time while working with the endpoint.
+Evolving/streamlining: these will be improved over time while working with the [SPARQL endpoint](https://francearchives.gouv.fr/sparql).

 - Preliminary mapping for RiC-O to EAD via the ECT at the collection level, using one regional archive as a test case

 - Direct download instructions for more limited RDF/XML metadata (last-resort option, not recommended)

 ## Forthcoming documentation includes:

-- Instructions for retrieving RiC-O metadata in RDF/XML at the collection level via a SPARQL endpoint on the FranceArchives website

 - Attribution for FranceArchives added via XSLT